starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/keyboard-keys-map.md

+**This is only interesting if you want to manually edit mappgins.json**

 For mapping of keyboard keys, we use "Simple and Fast Multimedia Library" SFML - https://www.sfml-dev.org/

 If you are interested in what is a specific value of a key, see the below listing